hkad98/statistical-data-analysis-automation/README.md

 python main.py
 ```

-Please note that receiving data from GoodData.CN CE and checking assumptions may take some time.
+Please note that receiving data from GoodData.CN and checking assumptions may take some time.

 For example on MacBook Pro (14-inch, 2021) with Python 3.10.8